javiimo/javiimo.github.io/_posts/2024-10-06-the-world-beyond-true-or-false.md

 - Imprecise set criteria (gradient of membership).
 - Partial membership: degree of membership in [0, 1], rather than crisp {0, 1}.
 For example, "tall" is a spectrum, not a binary classification.
 Crisp sets are a special case where all memberships are 0 or 1.

 > **Where does the membership value come from?** It's a hot topic.
 But being arbitrary isn't necessarily a bad thing, for example in decision making, the fact that the expert can steer the model with its knowledge might be an advantage.
 Or we could use a neural network to fine-tune those values optimizing some policy.
-However, continuity gives us the assurance that small variations of the membership degree will give us small variations in the output.
-So I guess getting pretty close is good enough?
-Again, I am no expert here and I still have internal conflicts about this, so I need to read more about it.
+However, continuity gives us the assurance that small variations of the membership degree will give us small variations in the outcome.
+Then, I guess getting pretty close is good enough?
+I'm still having internal conflicts with this myself, so definitely more to learn here.
 {: .prompt-info }

-There is a LOT of theory that can be built upon this idea: generalizations of union and intersection with T-Norms and T-Conorms, fuzzy numbers with fuzzy arithmetic, fuzzy implications...
+There is A LOT of theory that can be built upon this idea: generalizations of union and intersection with T-Norms and T-Conorms, fuzzy numbers with fuzzy arithmetic, fuzzy implications...
 I'm not getting into that because then I would be writing a whole book, not a post.
 But I do encourage you to read about it, it's really awesome.

-A very common application is representing *linguistic terms* using fuzzy numbers.
+A very common application of fuzzy sets is representing *linguistic terms* using fuzzy numbers.
 Have a look at the following plot that shows how we could represent "slow", "medium speed" and "fast" using Fuzzy Numbers:

 ![Liguistic Terms](/assets/img/posts-images/Linguistic_Terms_Fuzzy.png)

-### Healthy people example:
+### Healthy people toy-example:

 - **Precise elements:** Characterized by weight (in kg) and age (in years).

 - **Imprecise set:** We will use vague rules like saying that young people in their ideal weight belong to the healthy set.
 For this, we have to get a fuzzy representation of what *young* and *ideal* means, for example using fuzzy numbers.
 Like under 20 years is 100% young (1 membership), over 70 years is 0% young (0 membership) and anything in between is a decreasing function.
 This is arbitrary and can be based on the doctor's criteria for example (subjective).

-- **Non-binary membership:** The outcome of our inference will be a membership degree from 0 to 1.
+- **Non-binary membership:** The outcome of our inference will be a membership degree from 0 to 1, resulting from the aggregation of the membership degrees of *young* and *ideal*.

 ## Rough sets